The Oregon Department of Energy releases new Oregon Energy Strategy

-The Oregon Energy Strategy will help Oregon achieve its ambitious greenhouse gas reduction targets, and Energy Trust is committed to helping the state achieve these goals while making clean energy more accessible for customers and communities.
+The Oregon Energy Strategy lays out a plan for how Oregon can meet its energy policy objectives while maintaining an affordable, reliable system, and Energy Trust is committed to helping the state achieve these goals while making clean energy more accessible for customers and communities.
 Energy efficiency and renewable energy like solar are the most affordable and beneficial means to achieve greenhouse gas reduction goals.

 Developed with the guidance of energy leaders, communities and Oregonians across the state, the Oregon Energy Strategy provides a detailed plan on how the state will meet growing energy needs while cutting emissions, keeping costs manageable and making sure all communities benefit.
-The strategy focuses on five pathways, as well as policies and potential actions to meet the state’s energy policy objectives, including reliability, affordability and greenhouse gas emission reduction targets.
+The strategy focuses on five pathways, as well as policies and potential actions to meet the state’s energy policy objectives and greenhouse gas emission reduction targets while ensuring reliability and affordability.
 Advancing activities in these pathways – which include energy efficiency, clean electricity and resilience – means cleaner air, lower costs and more access to clean energy for Oregonians.

 “This Oregon Energy Strategy belongs to the people of Oregon,” said ODOE Director Janine Benner in a press release.
 “Oregon’s energy landscape is changing, and we have new challenges like increasing demand, higher costs, resilience and reliability, a need for more transmission, and others.
 We hope Oregonians see themselves in the transition to a clean energy future and that the pathways, policies, and actions outlined in this strategy will help us get there.”